T

 landmark

-Perched atop one of Amman's highest hills, the Citadel offers a panoramic view of the city and a journey through its layered history.
-Explore the ruins of the Temple of Hercules, the Umayyad Palace complex, and the Jordan Archaeological Museum.
+Perched atop one of Amman's hills, the Citadel offers panoramic views of the city and a rich tapestry of history.
+Explore the ruins of the Temple of Hercules, the Umayyad Palace, and the Byzantine Church, dating back to the Roman, Byzantine, and Umayyad periods.

 • Wear comfortable shoes for uneven terrain.